void

 Background

-Kisberezna is the Hungarian name of Малий Березний (Malyj Bereznyj), a village on the western side of Carpathians north of Užhorod.
+Kisberezna is the Hungarian name of Малий Березний (Malyj Bereznyj), a village on the western side of the Carpathians north of Užhorod.
 Until 1921 it was Hungarian, in the inter-war years it belonged to Czechoslovakia, from 1945 the Soviet Union and from 1991 Ukraine.
 In 1914 more than 70 per cent of the population were Rusyns.

 Quote(s) from the novel